hygieia/hygieia/pages/product1/widget_view.md

 - Graphical representation of the number of issues, pulls and commits per day, versus time interval.
 - Summary of commits, pulls, issues, committers, contributors, and ideators for the current day, the previous week, and the last two weeks.
 - Total number of builds in the current day, the previous week, and the last two weeks.

 ### Configure Quality and Performance Widget

+Code quality related details for functional and unit tests are displayed in this widget based on your configuration of Sonar, Fortify, Nexus IQ, or Errata Code collectors.
+To configure the quality widget on the dashboard:

 1. Click **Configure widget** to invoke the 'Configure Code Analysis Widget' screen.
 In this screen, enter the following details: